Sustainability in banking

 - Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (Taxonomy Regulation);

 The subsidiaries of LLB in Austria (bank and investment companies) are directly affected by the EU regulations.
-The regulations are also relevant to LLB in Liechtenstein through the EEA, although the date of application may vary depending on the law.
+They are also relevant to LLB in Liechtenstein through the European Economic Area (EEA), although the date of application may vary depending on the law.

-The LLB Group started the preparatory work for the implementation of the upcoming legislation in the reporting year, so that the regulatory requirements can be gradually implemented from 2021 onwards.
-This includes, for example, paying greater attention to sustainability risks both in the bank's own risk management and in investment products under the sustainability approach of LLB Asset Management.
-Along with the expansion of the product range of sustainable investment solutions, we will be concerned with providing maximum transparency to clients on the classification of products with regard to sustainability.
-The training of frontline staff began already in 2020.
+The LLB Group started work on the implementation of the upcoming legislation in the reporting year, so that the regulatory requirements could be gradually implemented.
+This includes, for example, applying the sustainability-related disclosure obligations and paying increased attention to sustainability risks both in the bank’s own risk management practices and in investment products under the sustainability approach of LLB Asset Management.
+Along with the expansion of the offering of sustainable investment solutions, we are concerned with providing maximum transparency to our clients on the sustainability classification of products.
+Here, the training of frontline staff began already in 2020.

 The LLB Group aims to increasingly integrate the topic of sustainability into its products, its risk management and especially into its client advisory services.
-We therefore support the efforts of legislators in the sustainability area to create relevant standards and transparency requirements.
+We therefore support the efforts of legislators in the area of sustainability to create relevant standards and transparency requirements for sustainable finance.